khoaguin/HESplitNet/README.md

 You can run the file `data/ptbxl_processing.ipynb` to produce the `.hdf5` files for the PTB-XL dataset, but it is recommended that you just download them [here](https://zenodo.org/record/7006692) and put the `.hdf5` files in the `data` folder.

 ## Running
-Specify the hyperparamters in `conf/config.yaml`.
+- Specify the hyperparamters in `conf/config.yaml`.
-Run `python src/server.py`.
+- Run `python src/server.py`.
 The server will be started and waiting for the client.
-Then run `python src/client.py` in a new tab.
+- Then run `python src/client.py` in a new tab.
 The training process will start.
-After the training is done, the logs and output files will be saved in the directory `outputs/<year_month_day>/<output_dir>` where `output_dir` is defined in `conf/config.yaml`.
+- After the training is done, the logs and output files will be saved in the directory `outputs/<year_month_day>/<output_dir>` where `output_dir` is defined in `conf/config.yaml`.
+- After training, go to `notebooks/test_mitbih.ipynb` or `notebooks/test_ptbxl.ipynb` to run and inspect the testing procedure for the MIT-BIH or PTB-XL dataset respectively.